C5T/Current/Karl/README.md

 **A collection of servers to monitor.**

 Has a unique name.
-Each Server to belongs to one and only Service.
+Each Server belongs to one and only Service.

 #### Server: A URL to connect to a binary that should be up and running